Greeting Card Poet

 126.)
 He rode in on a trojan horse just to open Pandora’s box.

 127.)
-The bases are loaded…so this is where the rubber meets the road and we determine whether Johnson is in a league of his own.
+The bases are loaded…so this is where the rubber meets the road, and we determine whether Johnson is in a league of his own.

-— Tim Moodie
+By Tim Moodie

 Tim Moodie is the Shakespeare of Greeting Card Poet.
 (See what I did there.)
 Yes, a metaphor to describe the author.
 Tim has been writing using all the creative tools, including metaphors, his entire adult life.
-He’s written everything from the script for the Wayne’s World Video Game for Mattel to an article about toys for mentalfloss.com.
-It may be debatable whether we should call him the bard, but he is prolific.

 Etcetera